 Boehringer Ingelheim announced a Pradaxa settlement plan on May 28, 2014.
 It said it would pay $650 million to settle 4,100 Pradaxa lawsuits that were pending at the time.

-People are no long able to file Pradaxa bleeding lawsuits in federal court as a result of the settlement.
+People are no longer able to file Pradaxa bleeding lawsuits in federal court as a result of the settlement.

 Before the settlement, people filed thousands of Pradaxa lawsuits in federal court.
 A judicial panel consolidated most of the lawsuits into a multidistrict litigation (MDL).